zvada/technology/docs/infrastructure/koji-hub-setup.md

 The user must use RFC proxies and must have a version of the koji client of 1.6.0-6.osg or newer.

-### Git builds

-On EL5 only, we needed to run the following to allow Git builds from github: `git config --system http.sslVerify false` This is to avoid server cert verification failures against github.com

 Procedures
 ----------